Nonparametric Learning of Two-Layer ReLU Residual Units: Introduction

-The study of ReLU networks with two hidden layers has also been gaining attention~\citep{Goel2017LearningNN,allen2019learning}, with a focus on PAC learning~\citep{Valiant1984ATO}.
+The study of ReLU networks with two hidden layers has also been gaining attention~\citep{goel2019learning,allen2019learning}, with a focus on Probably Approximately Correct (PAC) learning~\citep{valiant1984theory}.
 In relation to our work, \citet{allen2019can} examined the PAC-learnable function of a specific three-layer neural network with residual connections.
 Their work differs from ours in two aspects.
-First, their learnable functions include a smaller (than the student network) three-layer residual network.
+First, their learnable functions include a smaller (in comparison to the student network) three-layer residual network.
 Second, the assumptions they make on their three-layer model are rather different than ours.

 In relation to nonparametric estimation, \citet{guntuboyina2018nonparametric} treat the final output of a shape-restricted regressor as a parameter, placing some restrictions on the type of function that can be estimated (such as convexity).
-They provide solutions for estimation with isotonic regression~\citep{brunk1955maximum,ayer1955empirical,vaneeden1956maximum}, convex regression~\citep{seijo2011nonparametric}, shape-restricted additive models~\citep{Meyer2013ASN,chen2016generalized} and shape-restricted single index models~\citep{Kakade2011EfficientLO,kuchibhotla2017efficient}.
+They provide solutions for estimation with isotonic regression~\citep{brunk1955maximum,ayer1955empirical,vaneeden1956maximum}, convex regression~\citep{seijo2011nonparametric}, shape-restricted additive models~\citep{Meyer2013ASN,chen2016generalized} and shape-restricted single index models~\citep{kakade2011efficient,kuchibhotla2021semiparametric}.